 The exact cause of a migraine headache is not known.
 But there are several factors that can cause a migraine headache during pregnancy.
 Some of the common causes are:

-Keep a migraine diary: In this headache diary a pregnant woman must record when the headache occurred, what “triggered” it, and how long it lasted.
-If she keeps a log of her headaches, it will help her doctor decide on what treatment will work best for her.
-It will also give her an idea on what causes migraine and triggers to avoid while she is pregnant.
+Keep a migraine diary.
+In this headache diary, a pregnant woman must record when the headache occurred, what “triggered” it, and how long it lasted.
+If she keeps a log of her headaches, it will help her doctor decide what treatment will work best for her.
+It will also give her an idea of what causes migraine and triggers to avoid while she is pregnant.
 Common triggers may include:

-Even if you are prone to headaches and manage it well before pregnancy, things will not be that easy when you are pregnant.
-You will not be able to take over the counter medicines that are available to treat headaches as these medicines can harm you and your baby during pregnancy.
-But there are certain treatment options that will help you to deal with headache effectively even when you are pregnant.
+Even if you are prone to headaches and manage them well before pregnancy, things will not be that easy when you are pregnant.
+You will not be able to take over-the-counter medicines that are available to treat headaches as these medicines can harm you and your baby during pregnancy.
+But there are certain treatment options that will help you to deal with headaches effectively even when you are pregnant.
 Some of them are:

 Even though migraines during pregnancy are very common, it can also be an indication of some underlying issues like preeclampsia.
 Therefore, never neglect it.
 If your headache is very severe and appears all of a sudden, is accompanied by a fever, persists longer or worsens despite taking the steps explained above, returns frequently or you are experiencing blurred vision, consult your doctor without any further delay.
 It is important to keep a close check on the symptoms you experience as they could be an indication of a serious ailment that requires immediate diagnosis and treatment.

 Sometimes, yes.
 When a pregnancy is lost, some women experience a fast reduction in pregnancy hormones—specifically, estrogen—which can lead to the sudden onset of a strong migraine headache (similar to a premenstrual migraine).
 This is particularly valid when it occurs in a person who doesn’t frequently get headaches.